 #2 Look at Your Reserves

 After doing spot tests, you also want to look at your owner’s manual and see if it has any info.
 This should highlight what fluids your car needs and where you can find them.
-Park your car somewhere level, pop your hood and check your dipstick.
+Park your car somewhere level, pop your hood, and check your dipstick.
 You also want to look at your engine coolant tank, your brake fluid, and your power steering fluid tank if you’ve got it.
 Lastly, take a look at your windshield washer fluids and see if the levels have changed dramatically, which may indicate a leak.

 #3 Swing By A Trusted Auto Body Shop

 At the end of the day, you may need to go to an auto body shop.
-Fixing fluid leaks isn’t always difficult and it’s important you get your car back into working order.
+Fixing a fluid leak isn’t always difficult and it’s important you get your car back into working order.
 If you tried your best to fix it but the warning lights came back on, it’s a sign that you need to bring your car into a shop and get those vital fluids checked out.
 This is important in driving safely and preventing auto accidents.

 Drop By Sudden Impact Auto Today!